barchart/barchart-ondemand-client-js/README.md

 ## Javascript client for Barchart OnDemand

-A no dependency Javascript wrapper for Barchart OnDemand.
+A zero dependency Javascript client for Barchart OnDemand.

+Get access to market data and the OnDemand API's in just a few lines of code.

 ### Example Code